The DELTA Modules

-DELTA – Diploma in English Language Teaching to Adults
+(formerly known as the DELTA - Diploma of English Language Teaching to Adults)

 The Delta Modules are intended to offer candidates who have substantial experience of teaching English to adult speakers of other languages the opportunity to: